Loksta8/piautobackup-minecraft/README.md

 > **Warning**
 > This software when run will delete .tar.gz files recursively if paths point to
 > directories within other directories.
 Make sure you don't have anything worth
 > losing.
 Deletion happens on your local machine and on your remote machine!
+Use
+> at your own risk!

 > **Note**
+First you must enter your server info in the `config.json` and if you have an ssh key password enter that in `minecraftPiAutobackup.py` file.
-First you must edit the `minecraftPiAutobackup.py` file with your own server and ssh password information.
-Edit the times if you'd like and then set this script up as a cronjob
+If you don't want to use a config file, enter your own server and ssh password information in the `minecraftPiAutobackup.py` script instead and it will be the default.

+**1a.
+If you want to just run the script with a config file, run the command.**
+'python minecraftPiAutobackup.py --config config.json'

 **1. Open Linux Terminal.**